luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/cofhejs/encryption-operations.md

 # Encryption

-Cofhejs provides an easy-to-use function to encrypt your inputs before sending them to the Fhenix Co-Processor.
+Cofhejs provides an easy-to-use function to encrypt your inputs before sending them to the luxfhe Co-Processor.

 :::tip
-Encryption in Fhenix is done using the global chain key.
+Encryption in luxfhe is done using the global chain key.
 This key is loaded when you create a Cofhejs client automatically
 :::

 When we perform encryption, we specify the type of `euint` (Encrypted Integer) we want to create.
 This should match the expected type in the Solidity contract we are working with.